DKMS-LSL/typeloader/user_manual/pretypings.md

 If any of the target alleles in your submission are from samples with more than one novel allele in the target locus, TypeLoader will try to figure out which of these pretypings belongs to which target allele by comparing the content of "Target allele" and "Partner allele" in the [=> SampleView](view_sample.md) (lower half, tab "New Genotyping") to the provided pretypings (these values are extracted from the original Fasta or XML file during [=> New sequence file upload](new_allele.md)).

-If these do not match, TypeLoader will show you a popup dialog asking you for each unclear target allele, which of the provided pretypings belongs to this target allele:
+If these do not match, TypeLoader will show you a popup dialog asking for each unclear target allele, which of the provided pretypings belongs to this target allele:

 ![pic](images/multiple_novel_alleles_dialog.png)